datasci611/bios611-projects-fall-2019-ayoung31/project_1/README.md

 ## How will this information be used to accomplish project goals?
 Averages and confidence intervals will be obtained for total pounds of food and clothing items distributed in a week.
-Simple models will be built to predict total pounds of food and clothing items based on the day of the week (Mon-Fri).
+Simple models will be built to predict total pounds of food and clothing items distributed based on the day of the week (Mon-Fri).
-Predictions, with confidence intervals will be displayed in table format and as graphs.
 Additionally, a new variable will be created that indicates whether a family is large (greater than four people), and another model will be built to predict the number of large families Urban ministries can expect on a given weekday.
+Predictions, with confidence intervals will be displayed in table format (to be used as a tool by the organization) and as graphs.
 Finally, we visualize how all of these variables (Daily pounds of food, clothing items, and number of large families) are related.